A. A call to return to the Promised Land.

 “Sing and rejoice, O daughter of Zion!
 For behold, I am coming and I will dwell in your midst,” says the LORD.
 “Many nations shall be joined to the LORD in that day, and they shall become My people.
 And I will dwell in your midst.
 Then you will know that the LORD of hosts has sent Me to you.
 “And the LORD will take possession of Judah as His inheritance in the Holy Land, and will again choose Jerusalem.
 Be silent, all flesh, before the LORD, for He is aroused from His holy habitation!”

 a.
-Sing and rejoice, O daughter of Zion: God didn’t expect His people to be passive or reserved in view of such dramatic promises.
+Sing and rejoice, O daughter of Zion: God didn’t expect His people to be passive or reserved given such dramatic promises.
 He expected them to sing and rejoice.

 b.
-I am coming and will dwell in your midst: God’s people should be excited because He would be among them in a unique and powerful way.
+I am coming and I will dwell in your midst: God’s people should be excited because He will be among them in a unique and powerful way.

 c.
-Many nations shall be joined to the LORD in that day: God’s people should be excited because God would bring many into His Kingdom.
-God’s desire to bless for Israel was never intended to stop with Israel, but to use them as a channel of blessing for many nations.
+Many nations shall be joined to the LORD in that day: God’s people should be excited because God will bring many into His kingdom.
+God’s desire to bless Israel was never intended to stop with Israel, but to use them as a channel of blessing for many nations.

 d.
 In the Holy Land: This is the only place where the phrase Holy Land is used in the Bible.
 The land is holy because it is separated to God in a unique way.
 Some assume that it is only the people of Judah and Jerusalem that are God’s holy inheritance but passages like this show that the land itself is holy and precious to God.